radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 ```

 * use `rad credential register aws irsa --iam-role <roleARN>` to register the roleARN that radius would assume for deploying and managing AWS resources.
+This command "PUT"s a Radius Credential Resource.
+As part of this, the credential gets stored as a kubernetes secret (similar to how Radius manages all credentials today).

 **post installation**